wjdan-1997/Travel_App/README.md

 ## The Goal For project
-A travel App that obtains a desired trip location & date from the user.
+ travel App for  trip location & date from the user.
-The user will enter the location he wants to travel to and the date of departure.
-It will get the current weather forecast and a picture of the location
-By using information obtained from external APIs.

 ## Project Instructions
 The goal of this project is to give you practice with:
 - Setting up Webpack